Jedpoet/LaEngine/README.md

 The core elements of the game—such as plot, world-building, and characters—are defined in a simple, human-readable TOML file.

+## Project Structure

+- `pyproject.toml`: Manages project metadata and dependencies.
+Use `uv` for installation and management.
+- `src/laengine/main.py`: The main entry point of the application.
+- `src/laengine/data_models.py`: Defines the game data structures (dataclasses).
+- `src/laengine/toml_loader.py`: Responsible for reading and parsing TOML game script files.
+- `examples/*.toml`: Game script files used to define the world, characters, and story nodes.
+- `README.md` / `README_zh.md`: Project documentation.
+Please keep these two files in sync when adding new features.

 ```toml
 # Game Title
 title = "Advanced Hybrid Model Example - Time Bomb"